btfcal/website/content/decal.md

 ## Format

-We give speakers the flexibility to share their stories and advice in whatever format they choose, so each session is unique.
+We give guests the flexibility to share their stories and advice in whatever format they choose, so each session is unique.
 But generally, there’s a 15 minute fireside chat for the guest to share their journey followed by a freeform conversation with the class.

 Classes aren’t recorded, which we’ve found encourages guests to be more candid and students to be more engaged.